nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 import tabulate.ops._
 ```

-`tabulate._` imports all the core classes, while `tabulate.ops._` bring the various operators in scope.
+`tabulate._` imports all the core classes, while `tabulate.ops._` brings the various operators in scope.

 Additionally, most methods used to open CSV data for reading require an implicit `scala.io.Codec` to be in scope.
 I'll